Skip to content

 Metadata sys_stat, sys_setattr, sys_rename, sys_unlink, sys_readdir

-Content sys_read (pread), sys_write (pwrite), sys_copy
+Content sys_read (pread), sys_write (pwrite — file must exist), sys_copy

 Locking sys_lock (acquire + extend), sys_unlock (release + force)